This article will show you How to create Filters in Tableau Dashboard with an example. For this demo, we are going to use the below-shown dashboard.

 Instead of applying filters on the Tableau dashboard, we can use the ones that we created in an individual worksheet.

-Let me create one on Pie Chart.
+Let me create one on a Pie Chart.
 Please refer to the Introduction article to understand the concept.

 And you can see the impact on the complete dashboard.